 An implementation team made up of representatives of each organization will meet to develop a plan of action, determine working procedures, and identify the roles and responsibilities of the participants.
 In addition, they will meet at least three times per year to track and share information on activities and results in achieving the goals of the Alliance.
-OSHA team members will include representatives of the El Paso Area Office and any other appropriate offices.
-OSHA will encourage State Plan States' and OSHA On-site Consultation Projects' participation on the team.
+OSHA team members will include representatives of the Dallas Area Office and any other appropriate offices.
+OSHA will encourage State Plan States and OSHA On-site Consultation Projects' participation on the team.

-This agreement will remain in effect for one year.
-Any signatory may terminate it for any reason at any time, provided they give 30 days written notice.
+This agreement will remain in effect for two years either signatory may terminate it for any reason at any time, provided they give 30 days written notice.
 This agreement may be modified at any time with the written concurrence of both signatories.

-Signed this 16th day of October, 2014.
+Signed this 2nd day of September 2015.